gravesee/timbr/vignettes/timbr.md

 for a moment that this model was built in `Xeno`, we would call our model finished.

-But what about insights we might not think of? `timbr` provieds a fast, cheap method for generating simple interaction rules that are predictive and may provide additional lift when added to a model.
+But what about insights we might not think of? `timbr` provides a fast, cheap method for generating simple interaction rules that are predictive and may provide additional lift when added to a model.

-The concept of `timbr` is to wrap a decision tree object into a simple, easy-to-use object called a `lumberYard`.
-The `lumberYard` allows you to extract all sorts of useful tidbits from the underlying decision tree model.

 ## Generating rules using a Random Forest